Gameboypi/SPW/README.md

 ### Note:
 - [x] Board thickness is `0.8` other than that will not fit.
-- [x] English is not my first language if you find any mistakes or something is not clear please let me know.
+- [x] English is not my first language, if you find any mistakes or something is not clear please let me know.
 - [x] I am not responsible for any damage you might get
-- [x] You must have experience in what you do "I'm not recommending if this your first build"
+- [x] You must have experience (I'm not recommending this as your first build)
 - [x] Buy a good quality housing
-- [x] A little patience
+- [x] A little patience is required

 -----